Parasitic Phase Conversion (PPC): Rethinking High-Energy Light

 Phenomenon Standard View PFT Reinterpretation via PPC

-Gamma bursts without visible supernova Hidden/obscured high-energy event Ordinary light phase-eroded by parasitic field en route
+Gamma bursts without visible supernova Hidden or obscured high-energy event Ordinary light phase-eroded by parasitic field en route

-Gamma spikes near clusters/filaments Dark matter / BH interaction Structural light damage in dense coherence regions
+Gamma spikes near clusters or filaments Dark matter or BH interaction Structural light damage in dense coherence regions

-Missing thermal tails / odd timing Detector/systematics or unknown physics Transit-induced phase theft masking native source traits
+Missing thermal tails or odd timing Detector systematics or unknown physics Transit-induced phase theft masking native source traits

 Implications for Astrophysics